Cotonou, Benin - Things to Do in Cotonou

 Things to Do in Cotonou

-Cotonou, Bénin - Complete Travel Guide
+Cotonou, Benin - Complete Travel Guide

 Top Things to Do in Cotonou

-Dantokpa Market Exploration
+Dantokpa Market

-Cotonou Cathedral and Religious Sites
+Cotonou Cathedral

 Getting There